Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 - Habit Mural Festival Murals – Each spring about 20 artists gather to create large-scale murals all around the city.

 - Art Alley – This area features a number of murals and sculptures to enjoy!

 Go Under The Sea At The Oklahoma Aquarium

-The Oklahoma Aquarium is a massive exhibit where you can say goodbye to your landlocked blues and become amazed by the mystery of the world’s oceans, lakes, and rivers.
+Just outside of Tulsa, you’ll find the Oklahoma Aquarium is a massive exhibit where you can say goodbye to your landlocked blues and become amazed by the mystery of the world’s oceans, lakes, and rivers.
 View 300 lb turtles, reef sharks, and Caribbean fish up close during your visit to the aquarium.